 Our addition carries the illustrations of London artist Arthur Rackham who originally illustrated the tales in black and white before reworking them into colour.
 Rackham’s illustrations beautifully bring the stories to life

-Currently shelved in the stacks if you wish to view this item please visit the Information & Research Library, second floor, Leeds Central Library and ask at the counter.
+Currently shelved in the stacks if you wish to view this item please visit the Local and Family History Library, second floor, Leeds Central Library and ask at the counter.
 No appointment necessary.